DanHalford/SanxPublicHolidays/README.md

 - Holiday date: The date of the holiday.
 This will be timeshifted to be an all-day event in the user's calendar, based on the user's time zone within their mailbox settings.
 - Holiday name: The name of the holiday.
 - [Location]: The location(s) the holiday is observed.
-If present, this property is matched to the user's location (as defined in Entra ID, specifically the *Office Location*, *City* or *Country* fields) to determine if the calendar event should be marked as Out Of Office.
+If present, this property is matched to the user's location (as defined in Entra ID, specifically the *Office Location*, *City*, *State or Province** or *Country* fields) to determine if the calendar event should be marked as Out Of Office.
 The content of the Location property is also added to the Location field of the calendar event.
+Each holiday can have multiple locations.
 - [Info]: Additional information about the holiday, which gets added to the body of the calendar event.
 - [Out Of Office]: A boolean value that determines if the calendar event should be marked as Out Of Office.
 If not present, the default value is true.